port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

 The ARN of this role is referenced as `organizationRoleArn` in this doc.
 :::

-1. Go into the root account $How do i find it?
+1. Go into the root account
 2. Go to `IAM -> Roles`
 3. Click on the top right `Create Role` button.
 4. Pick `AWS Account`.
 Click on `next`.